-NEGATIVE TREND – with respect to a life and/or health insurer, negative trend over a period of time, as determined in accordance with the “Trend Test Calculation” included in the RBC instructions
+NEGATIVE TREND – With respect to a life and/or health insurer, the negative trend over a period of time, as determined in accordance with the “Trend Test Calculation” included in the RBC instructions

 NFIP-NATIONAL FLOOD INSURANCE PROGRAM (NFIP) – The program of flood insurance coverage and floodplain management administered under the Act and applicable Federal regulations promulgated in Title 44 of the Code of Federal Regulations, Subchapter B.